Updated August 19, 2023

 Excel XOR Function (Table of Contents)

 XOR Function in Excel

-XOR Functions in Excel performs “Exclusive OR”.
-This functions with two logical statement return one value.
-If both the statements are TRUE then the result will be FALSE, if any of the statement is TRUE then the result will be TRUE.
+XOR Functions in Excel perform “Exclusive OR”.
+This function with two logical statements returns one value.
+If both statements are TRUE, the result will be FALSE; if any statement is TRUE, then the result will be TRUE.

 How to use XOR Function in Excel?

-XOR Function in excel can be accessed from option besides formula bar with an icon.
+XOR function in Excel can be accessed from the option beside the formula bar with an icon.

 Let’s understand how to use XOR Function in Excel by using some examples.

 XOR Function in Excel – Example #1

 Here we have a table below, wherein columns A and B have some logical values as 0 and 1; on that basis, we need an exclusive answer or result.
 The result will be the combined results of both logical values.
 And the result will always be a combination of TRUE or FALSE.

 Now to apply XOR Function in Excel, go to the cell where we need to see the result.
 Now go to the Home menu, and besides the formula bar, click on the Function option with an icon as shown below.